Gouravlohar/Open-CV/Number Plate Detection/readme.md

-Detect Number Plates using Open -CV Built in Haarcascades Download the Video File
+Detect Number Plates using Open -CV Built in Haarcascades <br>
+Download the Video File <br>
 Download the XML File